Mesoamerican cosmovision: Archaeological record

 The importance of cosmovision as a long lasting and unifying theme in Mesoamerican culture is also evident throughout the archaeological record.
 According to Gordon Willey's theory concerning settlement patterns, excavated sites (considered primary sources) provide evidence for religious organization (Willey, 205).
 If one considers the major urban centers throughout Mesoamerica, such as Copan, Tikal, Teotihuacan, and Tenochtitlan to name a few, it is possible to discern very obvious, shared characteristics.
 These distinctive attributes include things such as architecture and celestial alignment that reflect Mesoamerican cosmovision.
 This is apparent in the building of massive pyramid sites, which represented the axis mundi in societies.
 They were places that embodied worldmaking, representing the creation beliefs, visually paralleling notions of the way in which the cosmos was organized.
 These urban sites also centered the Mesoamerican world by providing places where rulers could give people in society physical, and ultimately spiritual, access to their cosmovision.
 Finally, these urban centers provided a place for worldrenewal, where ritual ceremony and sacrifice took place.

 Post-conquest sources

 A final example, the 16th century Mapa de Cuauhtinchan, illustrates how powerful and enduring the Mesoamerican cosmovision was.
 According to Elizabeth Boone's interpretation of the Mapa de Cuauhtinchan, cosmovision influenced the culture of Mesoamericans so heavily during the Colonial Period that they used their origin story as justification to claim native lands.
 Ancestor worship is a common theme in Mesoamerican cosmovision.
-The northern, Nahautl-speaking people all shared a common origin story, which is depicted in the Mapa de Cuauhtinchan.
+The northern, Nahuatl-speaking people all shared a common origin story, which is depicted in the Mapa de Cuauhtinchan.
 This map serves not only to center the Mesoamerican world through the stories of its ancestors and rulers, but also depicts urban centers, which reflect worldmaking.
 Finally, the Mapa de Cuauhtinchan also reveals ceremonial rituals, an essential component of worldrenewing.
 All of these themes are clearly important to native Mesoamericans right up through the Colonial Period.